 Katrina Burgess earned her Ph.D. in politics from Princeton University.
 She is an associate professor of international political economy at the Fletcher School of Law and Diplomacy at Tufts University.
 Her research interests have added to the intellectually engaged atmosphere of the Tufts Travel-Learn journeys.

-Gregory Carleton is Professor of Russian Studies and Chair of the Department of International Literary and Cultural Studies at Tufts University.
-He received his Ph.D from the University of Michigan and his B.A. from the University of Virginia and has taught at Tufts for 25 years.
-His specialties include Russian culture, literary and history.
+Gregory Carleton is Professor of Russian Studies and former Chair of the Department of International Literary and Cultural Studies at Tufts University.
+He received his Ph.D. from the University of Michigan and his B.A. from the University of Virginia and has taught at Tufts for over 25 years.
+His specialties include Russian culture, literature, and history.
 He teaches on a wide range of topics, including courses for the Program in International Relations and in the general humanities.
 His current research focuses on how Russia looks to its past and uses that history to help shape national identity and situate itself in the world.
-He is the author of three books on Russia, the latest being Russia: the Story of War (Harvard, 2017).
+He is the author of four books on Russian culture and numerous articles as well.

 Dr. Cash is the Bergstrom Foundation Professor of Global Nutrition and an Associate Professor at the Friedman School of Nutrition Science and Policy at Tufts.
 He is an economist who teaches and conducts research on food, nutrition behavior, agriculture and the environment.
 He has lived and worked in Canada and has previously served as a faculty host for trips to the Canadian Rockies and the Rhine River.
 His research focuses on how food, nutrition, and environmental interventions and policies affect both producers and consumers.
 He also conducts research in sustainable food systems, including projects on climate change and coffee and tea production, and invasive species management.
 Dr. Cash will present on topics of food and agriculture relevant to the Canadian Maritimes, such as trade in these areas, and Maritime food and beverage production.

-Professor Steve Chapra is the Louis Berger Chair of Civil & Environmental Engineering at Tufts.
-He received his PhD in Environmental Engineering from the University of Michigan and has published over 200 technical publications including eight textbooks.
+Professor Steve Chapra is the Louis Berger Chair of Environmental Engineering at Tufts.
+He received his PhD in Environmental Engineering from the University of Michigan and has published several technical publications including eight textbooks.
 Steve’s research focuses on protecting the water-quality of rivers, lakes, and estuaries.
-He has lived and travelled extensively through Europe and has studied many of the great European waterways.
-He has special interest in how technology can be employed to manage water-related problems in a sustainable and cost-effective fashion, an area pioneered by the Dutch from the 13th century onward.
+Over his career, he has lived and travelled extensively through Europe and has studied many of the great European waterways including the lakes and rivers of Italy and Switzerland.
+He now spends several months each summer in Northern Italy where he teaches at the University of Brescia and studies the Italian Pre-Alpine lakes.

 Professor Dorfmann received an undergraduate degree from the University of Padova in Italy and advanced degrees from the University of California, Los Angeles.
 He has appointments in the Department of Civil and Environmental Engineering and in the Department of Biomedical Engineering, both at Tufts University.
 Dr. Dorfmann has a high level of familiarly with Italy, having lived for many years in his country of birth.